miguel-guerrero/dstate/doc/answered_questions.md

 dstate is free / open source with no strings attached to your design.

-# WHY ARE THE INPUTS STRUCTURED THIS WAY?
+## WHY ARE THE INPUTS STRUCTURED THIS WAY

 Initially the contents of the BLOCK within SmForever and SmEnd gets internally converted: